YSayaovong/Titanic-Dataset-Analysis/README.md

 ### 📊 Project Objectives
 - Clean and transform Titanic dataset for analysis
 - Engineer useful features such as survival flag, child indicator, and family size
-- Build reproducible workflows for dashboarding in Power BI, Excel, and Tableau
+- Build reproducible workflows for dashboarding in Power BI and Excel
 - Communicate business-relevant survival insights with visual clarity

 ---